Machine Learning Algorithms

 Model Performance Metrics

 Several key performance metrics can be used when evaluating machine learning models.
-These mainly include accuracy, precision, recall, F1-score, and ROC-AUC, which help give a different understanding of how a model works.
+These mainly include accuracy, precision, recall, F1-score, and ROC-AUC, which help understand how a model works differently.

 • Accuracy is about the overall correctness of the model.

-• Precision is talking about how many of the predicted positive instances are indeed positive.
+• Precision is talking about how many predicted positive instances are indeed positive.

 • Recall is how many actual positive instances were correctly found.